catnose99/next-head-seo/README.md

 ### Create Wrapper Component for next-head-seo

 Alternatively, just create a wrapper component which can be used on each page component.
-This is more frexible and reliable way to set default values.
+This is more flexible and reliable way to set default values.

 Here is an example of wrapper component: